-You can feel good about where your Miik clothing comes from because it's made in Canada (within 50 km of our downtown Toronto office, actually).
-We do everything here, from designing our collection, to milling and dying our fabric, to cutting and sewing the finished garments.
+Miik clothes are made right here in Canada (all within 50 km of our Toronto office, actually), from milling and dying our fabrics to cutting and sewing the finished garments.

 Smaller carbon footprint

 Reducing the distance our clothing travels during production limits its carbon footprint.
 We’re not shipping fabric, notions, samples, and garments from country to country for each stage of production.
 It all happens in the Greater Toronto Area.

 Garment workers in countries like India, Bangladesh, and Cambodia face notoriously dangerous, exploitative conditions to produce cheap, disposable clothing for fast fashion brands.
 According to Fashion Revolution, garments are the second highest at-risk product category for modern slavery.
 Canadian production factories are held to much stricter labour laws, and our team is able to go in and see firsthand the factory conditions for our workers.

 By manufacturing in Canada, we can ensure a safe, fair, respectful working environment for every person involved in our production.
 We love our clothes, and we love the people who make them, too.

 Because our suppliers and contractors are all within the Greater Toronto Area, we're able to directly oversee all areas of production.
 This close proximity allows us to regularly visit:

 - the mill to see our fabric being knit